-The study of Law at A-Level requires you to be able to apply knowledge to given factual situations in order to reach a reasoned conclusion.
+The study of Law at A-Level requires you to be able to apply knowledge to various situations in order to reach a reasoned conclusion.
 A-Level Law thus demands a thoughtful and critical approach.
-You will need to evaluate legal rules, theories and principles and provide evidence to support your arguments so there is a need to develop good memory skills and learn to write concisely.
+You will need to evaluate legal rules, theories and principles and provide evidence to support your arguments so there is a need to develop good memory skills and learn to write concisely yet quickly.

 There are extra-curricular activities available to enrich study, such as visits to the Houses of Parliament and local courts.
 The school's Bar Mock Trial Competition teams have a history of success including being crowned national champions by Sir Brian Leveson.
+We also enjoy informative visits from professionals about careers in Law.